RanheimSkiklubb/stime/README.md

 STime is a simple race timing system.
 It consists of a React/TypeScript-based front end and a Firebase back end.

-See the README in the `/client` for instructions on how to run the client locally.
+See the README in `/client` for instructions on how to run the client locally.